swcarpentry/website/_posts/2017/12/2017-12-03-satRday-cape-town-2018.md

 A second satRday in Cape Town is now planned for 17 March 2018, with two exciting keynote speakers: [Maëlle Salmon](https://twitter.com/ma_salmon) and [Stephanie Kovalchik](https://twitter.com/StatsOnTheT).
 They will be presenting workshops on R package development and sports analytics with R on the day prior to the conference.

-Next year’s conference will be held at a bigger venue on the campus of the University of Cape Town in order to accommodate more attendees.
+Next year's conference will be held at a bigger venue on the campus of the University of Cape Town in order to accommodate more attendees.
 [Tickets are on sale](https://www.quicket.co.za/events/37189-satrday-cape-town) and the [Call for Papers is open](https://www.papercall.io/satrday-cape-town-2018).
 More details for the event can be found at the [conference website](http://capetown2018.satrdays.org).

-Another exciting development for next years conference is that plans are being put in place to run a Data Carpentry workshop before the event.
+Another exciting development for next year's conference is that plans are being put in place to run a Data Carpentry workshop before the event.
 Software and Data Carpentry have been involved in enabling and developing R capacity in Africa since 2015.
 Two-day workshops teach researchers and postgraduate students foundational skills to assist with better research software development and data analysis respectively.
 The Carpentries are global non-profit volunteer organisations that not only teach tools like R, Python, SQL, and Git/GitHub, but also run a two-day instructor training workshop to help technical experts teach more effectively.

 More than 30 workshops have been run in African countries over the past three years, including South Africa, Mauritius, Ghana, Gabon, Namibia, Botswana, Kenya, and Ethiopia .
 These workshops have reached hundreds of researchers and students who mostly had limited or no prior exposure to programming.

-If you’d like to get involved in Carpentries in Africa, please [join our Google Group](https://groups.google.com/forum/#!forum/swc-za) or request a workshop by [completing the form](https://software-carpentry.org/workshops/request/).
+If you'd like to get involved in Carpentries in Africa, please [join our Google Group](https://groups.google.com/forum/#!forum/swc-za) or request a workshop by [completing the form](https://software-carpentry.org/workshops/request/).